Fruit Of My Womb

 Handed down from ancestors who passed

-Uncles who passed, while their brothers were lynched
+Uncles who passed, while their brothers were hung

 Aunties who passed, while their cousins were sent to prisons masked as boarding schools